marpple/rune/docs/tutorial/type-safe-event.md

-# Type-safe Custom Event Handling Pattern
+# Type-Safe Custom Event Handling Pattern

-Rune provides a pattern for handling type-safe custom events.
+Rune provides a type-safe custom event handling pattern.

-## Custom Events without a detail value
+## Custom events with no `detail` value

-You can prepare events for export so that they can be used where events are registered by creating and exporting them as shown below:
+You can set up an event for use as follows by creating and exporting it:

 ```typescript
 export class DialogOpened extends CustomEventWithoutDetail {}
 ```

-When propagating events, `this.dispatchEvent` must be executed with two arguments extending `CustomEvent` and `CustomEventInit`.
+When propagating the event, you must call `this.dispatchEvent` and pass two arguments: the class that extends `CustomEvent` and `CustomEventInit`.

 ```typescript
 export class DialogView extends View {